fdelia/speaklocal/README.md

 ## Main Issues (so far)

+* Meteor (MongoDB) cursor has no .hasNext()???
+Since it's not a MongoDB cursor...
+I don't want to fetch all the docs just to know if there are any result rows.

 * Ok, testing works.
 But it's full of workarounds and not so intuitive (e.g. testing a promise).

 I find it a bit disappointing to waste that much time on stackoverflow and blog posts just to make tests work...
 In my opinion tests should work out of the box.